Teaching

 "I'm here to Answer Your Questions and to Question Your Answers."

-The answer to that comes, in part, from the Jewish concept of "Tikkun Olam."
+The next part of the answer to that comes, in part, from the Jewish concept of "Tikkun Olam."

 The idea of "leaving the world a better place than you found it."